LuxionGG/LuxionGG/README.md

 ## Hi there 👋
+I am Lux!

+I am a beginner programmer doing it mainly for fun.

 <!--
 **LuxionGG/LuxionGG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.